Go directly to the content

 • reduces alertness,

-Red light gently penetrates the skin and stimulates cells to function more efficiently, without activating the brain the way blue light does.
-This makes red light ideal for evening use, both as lighting and as therapy.
+Red light gently penetrates the skin and stimulates cells to work more efficiently, without activating your brain like blue light does.
+That’s why red light is ideal for the evening hours, both as lighting and as therapy.

 View all red light therapy panels